 Offline marketing is any advertising strategy that is published and released, in its entirety, outside of the internet.
 Offline marketing strategies can be implemented over a multitude of different media including through point, radio, television, banners, print media, and more.

 Online Marketing, or digital marketing, as it is commonly known, is a marketing strategy that utilizes the internet to deliver promotions, advertisements and solicit the attention of the target audience.
 The online marketing process includes utilizing web content, email campaigns, video advertising, and even virtual and augmented reality in order to drive direct sales to ecommerce or generate sales leads.
+We’ve used this approach for our project Handy Kith – handyman company in New York.
+The company get all the leads ONLY from online marketing channels.
+More info below.

 Online Marketing vs Offline Marketing: Advantages and Disadvantages